SpoonX/aurelia-authentication/README.md

 authHeader: 'Authorization',
 // The token name used in the header of API requests that require authentication
 authToken: 'Bearer',
-// The property name used when storing the token locally
+// The property name used when storing the access token locally
-tokenStorage: 'aurelia_access_token',
+accessTokenStorage: 'aurelia_access_token',
-// The the property from which to get the authentication token after a successful login or signup
+// The the property from which to get the access token after a successful login or signup
-responseTokenProp: 'access_token',
+accessTokenProp: 'access_token',

-// If the property defined by `responseTokenProp` is an object:
+// If the property defined by `accessTokenProp` is an object:
 // ------------------------------------------------------------

-//This is the property from which to get the token `{ "responseTokenProp": { "tokenName" : '...' } }`
+//This is the property from which to get the token `{ "accessTokenProp": { "accessTokenName" : '...' } }`
-tokenName: 'token',
+accessTokenName: 'token',
-// This allows the token to be a further object deeper `{ "responseTokenProp": { "tokenRoot" : { "tokenName" : '...' } } }`
+// This allows the token to be a further object deeper `{ "accessTokenProp": { "accessTokenRoot" : { "accessTokenName" : '...' } } }`
-tokenRoot: false,
+accessTokenRoot: false,

 // Refresh Token Options